cerebris/jsonapi-resources/README.md

 ##### Finders

 Basic finding by filters is supported by resources.
-However if you have more complex requirements for finding you can override the `find` and `find_by_key` methods on the resource.
+However if you have more complex requirements for finding you can override the `find`, `find_by_key` and `find_by_keys` methods on the resource class.

 Here's an example that defers the `find` operation to a `current_user` set on the `context` option: